ma-altaf/excursio/README.md

 Excursion planning ~~and management~~.
 (Management features not implemented for MVP)

-Allow users to plan unofficial excursion.
+Allow users to plan unofficial excursions.

 Main features:

-**time availablity table:** facilitate and streamline communication of time availabilty within members of the excursion.
+- **time availablity table:** facilitate and streamline communication of time availabilty within members of the excursion.

-**location suggestion & voting:** Allow members to suggest their desired locations to go to and voting to choose the most popular option.
+- **location suggestion & voting:** Allow members to suggest their desired locations to go to and voting to choose the most popular option.

-**Contribution:** members can contribute to the items that is of interest for the excursion.
+- **Contribution:** members can contribute to the items that is of interest for the excursion.

 ## Library used